d3x0r/STFRPhysics/Development.md

 Internal rotation also matches quaternion, as well as invert cross product; so I guess Rodrigues rotation formula has a single sign that controls whether the rotation is intrinsic or extrinsic?

-Anyway, I lef the sign defaulted, and was going to demonstrate real gimbal lock: https://d3x0r.github.io/STFRPhysics/3d/indexArmProper.html (which can be done with that) which is a real thing, not that a matrix multipication ends up with `[(0,0,0),(0,c,0),(0,0,0)]` as a result (hooray for matrix multiplication?
+Anyway, I left the sign defaulted, and was going to demonstrate real gimbal lock: https://d3x0r.github.io/STFRPhysics/3d/indexArmProper.html (which can be done with that) which is a real thing, not that a matrix multiplication ends up with `[(0,0,0),(0,c,0),(0,0,0)]` as a result (hooray for matrix multiplication?
 I ran into this matrix as one of the early terms of the hopf fibration that is a graceful toroid.
 The initial rotation starts at Pi around one axis, and the first rotation is -2Pi+(a small number) around another axis.)
 But I found that the rotations weren't working right.
-What had previously had nice graceful curves now formed loops, and controls on frames that were composited from other frams were always rotated by an external exis.
+What had previously had nice graceful curves now formed loops, and controls on frames that were composited from other frames were always rotated by an external axis.
 As if they weren't mounted to their parent frames at all.
 So I added the invert cross product option to this test, and of course that fixes the original rotation; but then this inverted cross product really should apply in other places - like rotating a vector should now be inverted?
 The specific axis for some frame are still the same, so the same relative rotations should work, but no, they're all inverted...